-- (ss) "Return" means, in respect of the Unitholders, a distribution in an amount equal to 80% of the aggregate of Net Income and Net Realized Capital Gains; - (tt) "Saskatchewan Securities Act" means the Securities Act, 1988 (Saskatchewan), with all amendments thereto in force from time to time and any statutes that may be passed which have the effect of supplementing or superseding such statute; - (uu) "Services Agreement" means the services agreement dated November 7, 2012 between the Manager and SGGG pursuant to which SGGG provides unitholder record-keeping services to the Manager in relation to the Trust; - (vv) "SGGG" means SGGG Fund Services Inc.: - (ww) "Special Resolution" means a resolution consented to, in writing, by Unitholders holding more than 75% of all outstanding Units entitled to vote on the matter at issue, or approved by at least 75% of the votes cast by such Unitholders present in person or by proxy at a meeting of Unitholders which has been duly called for that purpose and at which a quorum is present, as provided herein; - (xx) "Subscriber" means a subscriber for Units; - (yy) "Subscription Form" means the subscription form to subscribe for Units; - (zz) "Subscription Price" means \$10.00 per Unit; - (aaa) "Tax Act" means the Income Tax Act (Canada), R.S.C.
-1985 (5th Supp.) c.l, as amended from time to time; - (bbb) "Term" means, the period of time from date of issue to the Termination Date of the Units; - (ccc) "Termination Date" means the date on which the Trust is terminated; - (ddd) "Trust" means Capital Direct I Income Trust, a trust created pursuant to the Declaration of Trust; - (eee) "Trust Property" means: - (i) all monies, securities, property, assets and investments paid or transferred to and accepted by or in any manner acquired by the Trustee and held by the Trustee on the trust herein declared, - (ii) all income which may hereafter be accumulated under the powers herein contained, and - (iii) all monies, securities, property, assets or investments substituted for or representing all or any part of the foregoing, less any monies, securities, property, assets or investments distributed, expended, sold, transferred or otherwise disposed of in accordance with the provisions hereof;
+- (ss) "Return" means, in respect of the Unitholders, a distribution in an amount equal to 80% of the aggregate of Net Income and Net Realized Capital Gains; - (tt) "Saskatchewan Securities Act" means the Securities Act, 1988 (Saskatchewan), with all amendments thereto in force from time to time and any statutes that may be passed which have the effect of supplementing or superseding such statute; - (uu) "Services Agreement" means the services agreement dated November 7, 2012 between the Manager and SGGG pursuant to which SGGG provides unitholder record-keeping services to the Manager in relation to the Trust; - (vv) "SGGG" means SGGG Fund Services Inc.; - (ww) "Special Resolution" means a resolution consented to, in writing, by Unitholders holding more than 75% of all outstanding Units entitled to vote on the matter at issue, or approved by at least 75% of the votes cast by such Unitholders present in person or by proxy at a meeting of Unitholders which has been duly called for that purpose and at which a quorum is present, as provided herein; - (xx) "Subscriber" means a subscriber for Units; - (yy) "Subscription Form" means the subscription form to subscribe for Units; - (zz) "Subscription Price" means \$10.00 per Unit; - (aaa) "Tax Act" means the Income Tax Act (Canada), R.S.C.
+1985 (5th Supp.) c.l, as amended from time to time; - (bbb) "Term" means, the period of time from date of issue to the Termination Date of the Units; - (ccc) "Termination Date" means the termination date of the Trust, being the earlier of (i) 25 years from the original date of the Declaration of Trust (June 23, 2031), and (ii) the date on which the Trust is otherwise terminated in accordance with its terms: - (ddd) "Trust" means Capital Direct I Income Trust, a trust created pursuant to the Declaration of Trust; - (eee) "Trust Property" means: - (i) all monies, securities, property, assets and investments paid or transferred to and accepted by or in any manner acquired by the Trustee and held by the Trustee on the trust herein declared, - (ii) all income which may hereafter be accumulated under the powers herein contained, and - (iii) all monies, securities, property, assets or investments substituted for or representing all or any part of the foregoing, less any monies, securities, property, assets or investments distributed, expended, sold, transferred or otherwise disposed of in accordance with the provisions hereof;

-- (fff) "Trustee" means Computershare Trust Company of Canada, the trustee named under the Declaration of Trust; - (ggg) "Unanimous Resolution" means a resolution consented to, in writing, by all Unitholders entitled to vote on the matter at issue, or approved by 100% of the votes cast by Unitholders present in person or by proxy at a meeting of such Unitholders which has been duly called for that purpose and at which a quorum is present, as provided herein; - (hhh) "Unit" means a unit of beneficial interest in the Trust and includes any Class A Unit, Class C Unit or Class F Unit and "Units" means Class A Units, Class C Units and Class F Units;
+- (fff) "Trustee" means Computershare Trust Company of Canada, the trustee named under the Declaration of Trust; - (ggg) "Unanimous Resolution" means a resolution consented to, in writing, by all Unitholders entitled to vote on the matter at issue, or approved by 100% of the votes cast by Unitholders present in person or by proxy at a meeting of such Unitholders which has been duly called for that purpose and at which a quorum is present, as provided herein;

-- (iii) "Unitholders" means those investors whose subscriptions to purchase Class A Units, Class C Units or Class F Units offered by this Offering Memorandum are accepted by the Trust and thereafter at any particular time the persons entered in the register or registers of the Trust as holders of Units and the singular form means one such registered holder; and - (jjj) "Valuation Day" means the last business day of each calendar month or any other day on which the Manager determines valuation is necessary.
+- (hhh) "Unit" means a unit of beneficial interest in the Trust and includes any Class A Unit, Class C Unit or Class F Unit and "Units" means Class A Units, Class C Units and Class F Units; - (iii) "Unitholders" means those investors whose subscriptions to purchase Class A Units, Class C Units or Class F Units offered by this Offering Memorandum are accepted by the Trust and thereafter at any particular time the persons entered in the register or registers of the Trust as holders of Units and the singular form means one such registered holder; and - (jjj) "Valuation Day" means the last Business Day of each calendar month or any other day on which the Manager determines valuation is necessary.